LUSTRE EDITING WORK CONTRACT

 The Editor agrees to perform the following type of services on a partial manuscript of __ pages OR the full manuscript of ___ pages: __ proofreading ___line/copy edit ___content edit ___plot critique.
 Further, Client is entitled to one round of follow-up questions, conducted via e-mails.
 Scope of follow-up questions to involve no more than thirty minutes of Editor’s time.
 Additional consultation is available and will be billed at $25.00/hour.

 - 2. DELIVERY

-The Manuscript will be delivered to the Editor by the Client on or before ______ (date) and in the following standard manuscript format: one-inch margins, double spaced, TNR 14 or Courier 12 in an RTF or Word 2007 (or earlier) document.
-All editing will be done via Track Changes and Inserted Comments on an electronic version of the Manuscript unless otherwise agreed in writing, and returned to the Author via email on or before _______________ (date).
+The Manuscript will be delivered to the Editor by the Client on or before ______ (date) and in the following standard manuscript format: one-inch margins, double spaced, TNR 14 or Courier 12 in an RTF or Word 2007 (or earlier) document. [that format is required for a per page price quote.
+No need to reformat if you wish a per word quote] All editing will be done via Track Changes and Inserted Comments on an electronic version of the Manuscript unless otherwise agreed in writing, and returned to the Author via email on or before _______________ (date).

 - 3. PAYMENT

 The agreed-upon editorial fee of $____________, based on a flat fee or $_______ per page or $____ per word, is to be paid by the Client to the Editor in advance via check or PayPal® before edited manuscript is delivered.
 NOTE: First-time clients receive a 40% discount on the initial project.

 - 4. TERMINATION